easy-apps-xyz/docs/resources/privacypolicy.md

 You may stop data collection at any time by:
 - Removing the bot from your Discord server
-- Canceling your White-Label subscription
+- Cancelling your White-Label subscription
 - Deleting your account

 ---